 Starting a kitchen cleaning schedule

-Congratulations you’ve taken the first steps to organise your home!
-For further reading on cleaning, read my post How To Get Motivated To Clean When You Are Overwhelmed By Housework
+Congratulations, you’ve taken the first steps to organize your home!
+For further reading on cleaning, read my post How To Get Motivated To Clean When You Are Overwhelmed By Housework.